-Just a short, 30-minute drive from Portland, travelers find a bounty on the Oregon Farm Loops in Mt.
+Just a short, 30 minute drive from Portland, travelers find bountiful stops on our Oregon Farm Loops in Mt.
 Hood Territory.
 Enjoy an autumn day exploring the harvests happening throughout the Willamette Valley countryside.
-Member farms and agritourism-related businesses comprise the Canby, Molalla and Farmlandia Farm Loops, and many take advantage of the fall season to host events that give you a closer look at their time-honored way of life.
+Member farms and agritourism-related businesses comprise the South Clackamas and Farmlandia Farm Loops, and many take advantage of the fall season to host events that give you a closer look at their time-honored way of life.
 For a full schedule of events and more details, go to www.oregonfarmloop.com.

 If you want to see magnificent Rocky Mountain bull elk, visit Rosse Posse Acres Elk Ranch in Molalla.
-In the warmth of Rosse Posse’s barn, diners will enjoy a 6-course meal prepared by Allium’s Chef Pascal Chureau at the Dinner in the Field, Saturday, October 27.
-While the ranch’s herd of elk roam the pastures outside, diners will learn about the ranch while enjoying secrets of the wines paired from Erath Winery.
+In the warmth of Rosse Posse’s barn, diners will enjoy a six course meal prepared by Allium’s Chef Pascal Chureau at the Dinner in the Field, Saturday, October 16.
+While the ranch’s herd of elk roam the pastures outside, diners will learn about the ranch while enjoying secrets of the wines paired from Anne Amie Vineyards and the spirits from Trail Distilling.
+Check out the complete schedule and learn more about Dinners in the Field.

-For the not so faint of heart, let us spook you at one of the many haunts, including Creatures of the Night: West Linn Haunted Trail at Mary S. Young Park.
-Volunteers’ create epic haunts to make the trail scarier than ever.
-Spirits of Historic Oregon City provide guided walks of the McLoughlin Neighborhood historic homes to hear tales and meet the ghostly residents of the 19th and early 20th century.
-The Halloween Fantasy Trail is kid-friendly, with not too spooky sights and sounds, suspension bridge, slides and a 40’ walk-through castle.
+Northwest Ghost Tours provide guided walks of the McLoughlin Neighborhood historic homes to hear tales and meet the ghostly residents of the 19th and early 20th century.
+The Halloween Fantasy Trail is kid friendly, with not too spooky sights and sounds, suspension bridge, slides and a 40 foot walk-through castle.

 Not a wine lover?
 No worries, we have the FREE Mt.
-Hood Territory TAP TRAIL MOBILE PASSPORT which connects 15 of our participating breweries, cideries and a distillery on a craft “trail” also giving stellar discounts.
-After you redeem a discount at 10 or more stops, you will earn yourself a stainless steel pint glass!
+Hood Territory TAP TRAIL MOBILE PASSPORT, which connects 15 of our participating breweries, cideries and distilleries on a craft “trail,” also giving stellar discounts.

 Use www.MtHoodTerritory.com to plan your travels around Mt.
 Hood Territory this fall and tag your photos with #omht so we can follow along your fun adventures.